Mocks, fakes, and stubs definitions

 - Mock objects are used to simulate the behavior of a given object in order to cope with dependencies and isolate the system under test for controlled testing.

-- For more information, it is possible to use the TDD approach without mock objects.
+- For more information, it is possible to use the Test Driven Development (TDD) approach without mock objects.

 - A mock object is a type of Test Doubles.